 Common Stock: Valued at the closing price reported on the active market on which the individual securities are traded.
-Common stock includes SPG and WPG common stock.
+Common stock includes SPG common stock.
 A small portion of the fund may also be invested in short-term reserves to accommodate daily transactions, which is included as money market funds in the tables below.

-Common/Collective Trust Funds: Common/collective trust funds are valued using the NAV provided by the administrator of the fund.
+Common/Collective Trust Funds: Common/collective trust funds are valued using the NAV as a practical expedient provided by the administrator of the fund.